RasoulUnlimited/RasoulUnlimited.github.io/README.md

 1. Edit the `CNAME` file so it matches your domain.
 2. Update Cloudflare DNS **A/AAAA** records to point to GitHub Pages.
 3. Adjust the Worker route and security headers for the new domain.
+4. Push changes to GitHub; Cloudflare will serve the updated pages from cache.

 Whenever the domain or any external resources change, review the `Content‑Security‑Policy` to ensure it still references only the required sources.